neilpeterson/container-scheduler-stock-ticker-batch/readme.md

 ![](./media/stock-app.gif)

-The purpose of this application is to demonstrate the benefits of container technology when paired with distributed application at scale.
+The purpose of this application is to demonstrate the benefits of container technology when paired with distributed application architecture and at scale.

 ## Architecture